-In a program with millimeters defined as the unit of measure, the TNC interprets the entered tolerance value T in millimeters.
+In a program with millimeters set as unit of measure, the TNC interprets the entered tolerance value in millimeters.
 In an inch program it interprets them as inches.

-If you transfer a program with Cycle 32 that contains only the cycle parameter Tolerance value T, the TNC inserts the two remaining parameters with the value 0 if required.
+If you transfer a program with Cycle G62 that contains only the cycle parameter Tolerance value T, the TNC inserts the two remaining parameters with the value 0 if required.

-If greater tolerances are entered, the circle diameter usually becomes smaller during circular movements.
+As the tolerance value increases, the diameter of circular movements usually decreases.
 If the HSC filter is active on your machine (ask your machine manufacturer, if necessary), the circle can also become larger.